AlexMiranda16/Physical_Robot_Introduction_ROS2/README.md

 **Objective**: test the camera and the applied image processing algorithm.

-This demo prints on the terminal the distance of the nearest object both at the front and at the rear of the robot.
+This demo publishes the distance of the nearest object both at the front and at the rear of the robot.

 If not done yet, use the Arduino IDE to upload the code to the Arduino board you are using (must be an ATMega328 microcontroller board).